 Students not enrolled in school are not permitted to visit classes during school hours.
 All visitors must check in at the principal's office upon arrival on campus.
+All visitors must wear a visitor badge while in the building.

 WELLNESS POLICY